NoahRothgaber/NoahRothgaber/README.md

 - 👋 Hi, I’m @NoahRothgaber
 - 👀 I’m interested in software development, music, and video games.
-- 🌱 I’m currently studying OCAML, Arduino, and Python.
+- 🌱 I’m currently studying Machine Learning, Operating Systems, and Python
 - 💞️ I’m looking to be the best I can be.

 <!---